 AirAsia AVA chatbot is also used on the airline’s social media channel – Facebook Messenger chat, available from AirAsia official Facebook page.

-There is a big difference in AVA functionality on AirAsia website and on Facebook Messenger.
-AVA on Messenger uses the Facebook’s default, simple chatbot engine, while AVA on airline’s live chat was built by their IT team using technology designed specifically for AVA.
+There is a big difference in AVA functionality on the AirAsia website and on Facebook Messenger.
+AVA on Messenger uses Facebook’s default, simple chatbot engine, while AVA on airline’s live chat was built by their IT team using technology designed specifically for AVA.
 It means it is able to respond to much more complex questions than a Messenger-built chatbot.
-For better experience, we recommend AVA on AirAsia website.
+For a better experience, we recommend AVA on the AirAsia website.